dvigne/parallel-vm/README.md

 vagrant ssh
 ```
 ### Profit
-After performing the above, you should have access to a shared folder located at the root of the Vagrant Box.
+After performing the above, you should have access to a shared folder located at the root of the Vagrant Box named `Code`.
 You can find the path of the Vagrant folder by typing either `cd` for Windows or `pwd` for Mac/Linux.
 You may drag your hw/code there to sync files between your virtual machine and host operating system.
 This allows you to edit in your favorite text editor and your changes will be reflected within the virtual machine to compile and test.
-Your synced files are located within the virtual machine at `/vagrant`.
-If you mapped the additional, optional folder, you may also put your code in your hosts `~/Documents/Code` folder and it will be available under `~/Code` in the virtual machine.
+Your synced files are located within the virtual machine at `/vagrant/vagrant/Code` or `~/Code`.

 Happy coding! :heart: